Part-time Student Frequently Asked Questions

 1. How can I get legal experience on my resume while I am working full-time and going to school and perhaps taking care of a family?

 There are many ways you can gain practice legal experience; you need to choose what fits for you and your schedule, and do not be pressured into adding one more thing to your day simply because people tell you its best.
-Read "Career Planning for Part-Time Evening Students" which has a host of ideas to help you get started thinking about what might work best for your schedule.
+Set up an appointment with your career counselor to help you brainstorm what might work best for your schedule.

 2. How can I make any connections with lawyers when I am working all day and going to school at night?